fbpx

 Dog Fatty Tumors (Lipomas)

-Lipomas are masses of fat or tumors that develop underneath the skin of animals.
+Lipomas are benign masses of fat or tumors that develop underneath a dog’s skin, often affecting the underlying tissues.
 Fatty tumors, or lipomas, are very common in dogs.
-The lipomas are usually in the form of soft lumps or visible bumps and they have limited mobility under the skin.
+These lumpy masses, or lipomas, are usually in the form of soft lumps or visible bumps, and they have limited mobility under the dog’s skin.
 They are one of the most common types of benign tumors found in dogs.

-Most older or overweight dogs have at least one lipoma and any dog that has a lipoma in one part of its body is more likely to have other lipomas.
-According to Dogs Naturally, a magazine about dogs “statistics show that 1.7 million dogs in the United States are treated for lipomas every year.
-This doesn’t include all the other lumps and bumps that appear on dogs as they reach middle age or older.”
+Most older or overweight dogs have at least one lipoma, and any dog that has a lipoma in one part of its body is more likely to have other lipomas.
+According to Dogs Naturally, a magazine about dogs, “statistics show that 1.7 million dogs in the United States are treated for lipomas every year.
+This doesn’t include all the other lumps and bumps that appear on dogs as they reach middle age or older, making weight loss important for managing their health.”

-The actual cause of these lumps is not known, but it has been established that they are a part of the natural aging process in many dogs.
-However, the fatty tumors are found more easily in some dog breeds than in others.
+The actual cause of these lumps is not known, but it has been established that they are a part of the natural aging process in many older dogs.
+However, the fatty tumors, particularly the various types of lipomas, are found more easily in some dog breeds than in others.
 Such breeds of dogs that are genetically prone to lipomas include Labrador Retrievers, Shetland Sheepdogs, and Doberman Pinschers.
 Also, dogs with conditions of hypothyroidism are also prone to developing fatty tumors.
-Other causes may be
+Other causes may be null.

 • Poor diet: Carbohydrates and toxins such as dyes or preservatives found in processed foods are all related to the development of fatty tumor growth